-An aircraft fitted with AU5000 atomisers should be operated using a similar technique to one fitted with a conventional boom and nozzle system.
+An aircraft fitted with AU7000 atomisers should be operated in exactly the same way as one fitted with a conventional boom and nozzle system.

 The swath width will be a function of aircraft type, flying height, droplet size and climatic conditions.
-Generally, the swath width with AU5000 atomisers will be the same as with conventional spray equipment.
+Generally, the swath width with AU7000 atomisers will be the same as with conventional spray equipment.
 See the Calibration section for details of methods of establishing swath width.